 If you're happy with the text, you can stop here.
 Or, if you want to beef it up a bit, continue on with the tutorial.

 Click on the color picker.
 It looks like an eye dropper and can be seen just to the right of the color wells in the tools palette.
-A magnifying glass will appear.
-Using the magnifying glass, click on a light area of the wood texture to choose that color.
+Using the color picker loupe, click on a light area of the wood texture to choose that color.
 The color will show up in the colors palette.
 Drag and drop the color to the bottom of the colors palette as a swatch.
 This allows you to easily retrieve the color for the next step.

 Choose Filter ▸ Stylize ▸ Bevel and enter the settings seen here:

-Click on the visibility eye of the wood texture layer so it appears again.
+Click on the visibility icon of the wood texture layer so it appears again.
 You can fatten up the text even more by increasing the stroke value on the lower text layer.